Resources Chosen and Created with Families for Families

 Who to Call in Windsor and Essex County

-Thinking About the Future – Who to Call A quick list and description of resources and programs that support citizenship and community inclusion in Windsor & Essex County.
-Information about the following is included: affordable housing programs, direct/individualized funding for supports, health/personal care related supports, income support, independent facilitation, legal supports/tenancy rights, mediation support, planning for the future, volunteer trusteeship financial program, and work/employment supports
+Thinking About the Future – Who to Call (2023) A listing of resources and programs that support citizenship, home living and community inclusion in Windsor & Essex County.
+Information about the following is included: affordable housing programs and benefits, individualized funding for supports, health/personal care related supports, income support, independent facilitation, legal supports/tenancy rights, mediation support, preparing for the future, voluntary trusteeship and financial program, and work/employment supports.

-Affordable Renting: Who Does What in Windsor-Essex An information chart.
-This document provides names and descriptions about who does what regarding the implementation of affordable housing policies and programs in Windsor and Essex County in chart form.
-It includes who to call to apply for social housing and receive assessments for eligibility for other social housing programs such as the Canada-Ontario Housing Benefit (COHB).
+Affordable Renting, Who Does What in Windsor-Essex?
+Updated in February 2023, this chart provides information about who does what regarding affordable housing programs in Windsor and Essex County.
+This includes contact information to apply for social housing and assessments for eligibility for other programs such as the Canada-Ontario Housing Benefit (COHB).

 Value of Independent Facilitation and Citizen-Ship A Poem.
 This wonderful poem was written by a leader and ally with the My Home My Choice initiative.
 It is an encouragement about the power of independent facilitation for people, families and their allies.
 The author’s source of inspiration were family leaders from Windsor-Essex Family Network.